-Eventually, the walkway continued beyond the edge of the waterfall then ultimately arrived at another shuttle stop a few minutes later.
+Beyond the opposite end of the Pearl Shoal Waterfall, the walkway ultimately arrived at another shuttle stop a few minutes later.
 Aside from the crowds (which came and went in waves), it was a thoroughly enjoyable nature walk.
 If we had to do it all over again, we probably would've taken the exact same route.

-Unless you have money to burn to take one of the private transport options, you're probably going to do what we did and join the crowds and take one of the shuttle buses that transport you to most of the designated stops within the park.
+Unless you have money to burn to take one of the private transport options, you're probably going to do what we did and join the crowds by taking one of the shuttle buses that transport you to most of the designated stops within the park.

-As mentioned earlier, we started the hike at the Multi-colored Lake, but that was after we visited the Arrow Bamboo Lake and Panda Lake (getting off and on the shuttle to visit those attractions and save a little time by minimizing the amount of walking).
+As mentioned earlier, we started the hike at the Five Flower Lake (Multi-colored Lake), but that was after we visited the Arrow Bamboo Lake and Panda Lake (hopping off and on the shuttle to visit those attractions and save a little time by minimizing the amount of walking).